Kenya To Leverage UAE's Trade For Development Platform To Increase Technical Expertise In Global Trade

+HE Al Zeyoudi:“The Trade for Development platform underlines the UAE's commitment to enhancing inclusive, sustainable trade and leveraging its power to drive economic growth and prosperity throughout the world.”

-ABU DHABI – 20th March, 2024 : The Ministry of Economy has announced that Kenya is the latest country to secure access to the UAE's Trade for Development platform, which was launched by His Excellency Dr. Thani Al Zeyoudi, UAE Minister of Foreign Trade, during the WTO's 13th Ministerial Conference in Abu Dhabi in February.
+ABU DHABI: The Ministry of Economy has announced that Kenya is the latest country to secure access to the UAE's Trade for Development platform, which was launched by His Excellency Dr. Thani Al Zeyoudi, UAE Minister of Foreign Trade, during the WTO's 13th Ministerial Conference in Abu Dhabi in February.

 The Trade for Development platform is a technical assistance program developed by the UAE that offers a suite of online tools to assist trade officials, negotiators, and policymakers from developing and least developed nations build the technical capacity and expertise needed to negotiate complex and highly technical trade agreements.
 Lack of resources and technical expertise is considered the main obstacle to many countries in effectively participating in the global economy and truly benefiting from the multilateral trading system.